 I have mixed feelings about the ending of Call It What You Want.
 The final scene is actually a great moment, where Marco encourages Bas to shout at the ocean as a type of therapeutic remedy.
-It was a beautiful scene, releasing all the tension in a symbolically powerful moment.
+It was a beautiful scene, releasing all the tension in a symbolically powerful gesture.

 At first, Bas was confused: “Why are you swearing at me? 🤨”, which was such an endearing comment that can only come from his character.
 It’s this kind of simple, childlike naïveté that makes him easy for bad people to take advantage of, but it’s also what makes personality so precious.

-However, this was only a good scene for the end of an episode, not for the ending of a series.
+However, it was only a good scene for the end of an episode, not for the ending of a series.
 We just got started with Bas on his journey to recovery, but it’s already concluding without a satisfying closure.
 While I’m glad there’s a Season 2 to continue the plot, it would’ve been better if they trimmed out the filler in the first season and used that time to tell more of Bas’ story.
-Stopping the plot at this point halts all the momentum that they have been building up during the series.
+Stopping the plot at this point halts all the momentum they have been building up during the series.

 BAS IS THE BEST!!!

 Bas is the best character in Call It What You Want, hands down.
 You may have noticed that almost every paragraph and every picture in this review is dominated by Bas.
 I can’t get enough of him.